mila-iqia/mila-docs/docs/Getting_started.rst

 ===============

 **Before starting:** get your Mila cluster account ready.
+Typically, your username is identical to your Mila account (the part before ``@mila.quebec``).
-Typically, your username should look like the first six letters of your last name and the first letter of your first name, but this may vary.
+In some special cases, it may look like the first seven letters of your last name and the first letter of your first name, but this may vary.

 Connect to the cluster